jacobo/being_present/slides.md

 # Pura Vida

 .notes pair says: OMG this bug or this problem :-( I say: OMG this bug! :-) It's so interesting.
 So intriguing. why why why. how how how.

+!SLIDE[bg=bgquotes.jpg] center align-left
+## Such is the life we can know.
+## Living in the past and in the future - in recollection and in anticipation - creates a less clear picture of the present.
+## By being in the here and now we understand that the past and future only exist in the present.
+--- Gerry Lopez

+.notes quote by Gerry Lopez.
+He was talking about his experience big wave surfing.
+Fortunately for me, I can get this feeling from less life-threatening situations.

 !SLIDE[bg=jacob/safari.jpg]
 ### Weekend Surf Safari